 - New Patient Health History Form: Detailed information on patient ethnicity, history and menstrual cycles

 - Summary of IVF consent: This consent reviews the entire IVF process, including the risks the treatment might pose to you and your offspring

-- Release of cryopreserved semen: Authorization form to transfer semen specimen(s) to a another facility
+- Release of Cryopreserved Semen: Authorization form to transfer semen specimen(s) to another facility

 - Semen Analysis Requisition Form

 In the spirit of keeping you well-informed, some of the physician(s) and/or individual(s) identified are neither agents nor employees of Northwestern Memorial HealthCare or any of its affiliate organizations.
 They have selected our facilities as places where they want to treat and care for their private patients.